menu

 New Orleans is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of New Orleans.
 This makes New Orleans a good place to live for young professionals.
 With so many people in this demographic, New Orleans presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

-New Orleans is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about New Orleans is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of New Orleans ranks among the highest in the nation.
-Of the 25-and-older adult population in New Orleans, 40.74% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+New Orleans is one of the most well-educated cities in the nation.
+40.74% of adults in New Orleans have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 New Orleans is an extremely ethnically-diverse city.
 The people who call New Orleans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Orleans residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in New Orleans include German, Irish, French, English, and African.